D.I.C.E. Award for Online Game of the Year: Developers and publishers

-Blizzard Entertainment has developed the most nominees and winners in this category.
+Blizzard Entertainment and DICE have developed the most nominees, with Blizzard Entertainmeint winning the most awards.
 Origin Systems, Playfish, and Zynga are the only developers with back-to-back wins.
 Treyarch has developed the most finalists without having a winner.
 343 Industries, DICE, Infinity Ward, and Treyarch have finalists named for both Online Gameplay and Connectivity.
 Zynga is the only developer/publisher with a finalist for the Outstanding Achievement in Online Gameplay and Social Networking Game of the Year.

-Electronic Arts and Activision have published the most finalists, with Electronic Arts publishing the most wins.
+Electronic Arts has published the most finalists and the most wins.
 Electronic Arts is also one of two publishers with back-to-back wins, with the other being Zynga.
-Ubisoft has published the most finalists without having a winner.
+Nintendo and Ubisoft have published the most finalists without having a winner.